Digital SLR photography — Stacking your photos to get extreme Depth of Field

 I’m going to be working in Adobe Photoshop from this point on.
 So if you were working in RAW up until this point then now’s a good time to export your files into something Photoshop can open, like TIF or JPG.

-Launch Photoshop, and without even having any of the files open go to the File menu and select Scripts > Load Files into Stack…
+So, with no files open, go to Photoshop’s File menu and select Scripts > Load Files into Stack…

-That will bring up the Dialogue Box shown at right.
+That will bring up the Dialogue Box shown above.
 Click on the Browse button, to navigate to the folder where you’re storing your files.

-That will bring you back to your original dialogue box, except this time your files will show up as a list.
+That’s going to take you back to your original dialogue box, except this time your files will show up inside it.
 Click on the option to Attempt to Automatically Align Source Images.
 Then click OK.

 Select the option to Stack Images and also select the option for Seamless Tones and Colors.